andyg5000/HdHomeRunEpgXml/README.md

 # HdHomeRunEpgXml

+IMPORTANT: No warrenty is provided with this code.
+It is for EDUCATIONAL purposes only.

+Compiles on Visual Studio 2017

 Generates the EpgXml file for your HdHomeRun devices for Plex

 To use, compile and run it by typeing